Press RoomPhoenix Art Museum debuts Charles Gaines’s newest series featuring Arizona cottonwood trees

 About the Exhibitions

 Charles Gaines: 1992–2023 is organized by the Institute of Contemporary Art, Miami, and curated by Gean Moreno, Director of ICA Miami’s Knight Foundation Art + Research Center.
 Major support is provided by Hauser & Wirth, the Nicoll Family Fund, and The Steven and Kathy Guttman Family Foundation.
 Additional support is provided by Funding Arts Network and by the State of Florida through the Division of Arts and Culture and the National Endowment for the Arts.
 Thanks to ICA Miami’s Leadership Partner Cartier for their support of this exhibition.
 The presentation of Charles Gaines: 1992–2023 at Phoenix Art Museum is coordinated by Olga Viso, the Selig Family Chief Curator of Phoenix Art Museum.
-It is made possible through the generosity of Men’s Arts Council, Ellen and Howard Katz, and Jane and Mal Jozoff.
+It is made possible through the generosity of Men’s Arts Council, Carl and Marilynn Thoma, and Ellen and Howard Katz.

 All exhibitions at Phoenix Art Museum are underwritten by the Phoenix Art Museum Exhibition Excellence Fund, founded by The Opatrny Family Foundation with additional major support provided by Joan Cremin.